Foundations

 Form / agent-levelA Form exists ⟺ it acts — i.e., its autopoietic loop is closing, it is filtering interaction-potential.

-Descartes had cogito ergo sum — thinking as the criterion of self-existence.
-The Interaction Theory's parallel is ago ergo sumI act, therefore I am.
+Descartes had cogito ergo sum.
+The Interaction Theory's parallel is ago ergo sumI act, therefore I am. v0.3 sharpens this further: Action is not evidence of existence; Action is the existence.
 Stop acting, and the Form dissolves back into the abyss of potential.

 11. Open questions / next directions

 The skeleton above is conceptually complete enough to begin formalizing.
-The following are the live mathematical/conceptual questions:
+The live mathematical/conceptual questions:

 1. The primitive mark alphabet M₀.
 What does a Mass-interaction's mark consist of?
 One bit?
 A two-valued tag?
 A complex unit vector?
 An element of some algebra?
 The choice determines whether the theory is classical-informational, quantum-like, or continuous.

 3. The geometry of nested local spacetimes.
-Is χ(n) a point, a region, an interval inside χ(π(n))?
-Does the packing have constraints (no-overlap, ordering)?
-This determines whether the theory reproduces Lorentzian-like causal structure.
+Region, point, interval?
+Constraints on packing?
+Determines whether the theory reproduces Lorentzian-like causal structure.

 4. Why exactly two poles?
 Currently axiomatic.
-Candidate justifications: information requires sender + receiver; awareness is intrinsically dyadic; or it is simply postulated and the theory's job is to reproduce 2-polar phenomenology.
 A derivation would be stronger than a stipulation.

 5. The top of the tree.
-Confirmed: the One Interaction is the root.
-Open: what supplies its spacetime?
-Is its interior self-supplied?
-Is it parent-less by exception?
+What supplies the One Interaction's spacetime?
+Self-supplied?
+Parent-less by exception?

 6. Formalizing the decay/emergence balance.
-Specify E, D, ρ_int, Φ as concrete mathematical objects.
 Master equation?
 Stochastic process?
 Field theory on the tree?

-8. Cross-references with established frameworks — the theory has natural cousins worth tracing: Whitehead's actual occasions, Rovelli's relational QM, Sorkin's causal sets, Wheeler's "it from bit," Maturana–Varela's autopoiesis, Prigogine's dissipative structures, Peirce's semiotics.
-Each contributes a piece of the formal vocabulary the theory will need.
+11. Cross-references with established frameworks — Whitehead's actual occasions, Rovelli's relational QM, Sorkin's causal sets, Wheeler's "it from bit," Maturana–Varela's autopoiesis, Prigogine's dissipative structures, Peirce's semiotics.